ariksman/azure-notes/proxy/wireshark_mitmgproxy.md

 <img src="wireshark_capture_settings.png" width="400" />

-And if everything is correctly setup, all traffic should be visible in the wireshark
+And if everything is configured correctly, all traffic should be visible in the wireshark

 <img src="wireshark_view.png" width="1024" />